 One of the bigger comic books that Marvel was publishing during the first part of the year was X-Men/Fantastic Four.
 This mini-series crossover between two of Marvel’s biggest franchises has been silently setting up major things for the Marvel Universe.
 Everything from the relationship between the X-Men and Fantastic Four to where Doctor Doom is currently positioned has been put on display during this series.
-Now with the final issue of X-Men/Fantastic Four there is sure to be major ramifications for both franchises that will follow however things conclude.
+Now with the final issue of X-Men/Fantastic Four, there are sure to be major ramifications for both franchises that will follow however things conclude.
 Let’s see how everything ends with X-Men/Fantastic Four #4.

 Writer: Chip Zdarsky